Ian Bailey recording podcast on Sophie Toscan du Plantier murder in West Cork

 An audio engineer is currently editing the first of four episodes of Ian Bailey: In his Own Words, which was recorded last Wednesday.

-The journalist-turned-poet said he expects the “professionally produced” podcast will be released in stages, early in the new year.
+The journalist-turned-poet told YouTuber Kelli Brink on her channel TrueCrime IRL he expects the “professionally produced” podcast will be released in stages, early in the new year.

 “I would expect interest could be quite high, considering how much interest there was in the two documentaries that were released last year on Sky and Netflix.
 This is me, telling my own story, in my own words.
 It’s an audio autobiography,” he said.